 Water Consumption by Industry

-32. One in six persons worldwide hold a job in the fashion industry.
+32. One in six persons worldwide holds a job in the fashion industry.

 The fashion sector, including fast fashion, has a significant impact on the global employment landscape.
 Although it employs more than 15% of the world’s workforce, the business is intimately associated with poverty issues because it frequently pays even less than the minimum wage.
 The fact that women make up around 80% of the workforce complicates these fashion statistics even more by introducing the problem of gender inequality.